-Set your course from Montréal to St. John’s with Porter.
+Set a course for the sea and book flights from Montréal to St. John’s.

-Welcome to one of North America’s oldest cities, where there’s a past to every attraction.
-The best things to do in St. John’s each have their own history.
-Whether you’re hiking up one of the world’s oldest hill’s to reach Cabot Tower, or walking down North America’s oldest commercial street while shopping on Water Street, this Newfoundland city is your path to the past.
+As one of North America’s oldest cities, there’s a past to every attraction in St. John’s.
+The best things to do in the city each have their own history.
+From taking a stroll down North America’s oldest commercial street while shopping on Water Street, to hiking up one of the world’s oldest hills to reach Cabot Tower, this Newfoundland city has no shortage of historic attractions.

-St. John’s geological history is carved in stone at the Johnson GEO Centre.
-Walk across the 550 million-year-old rocks of Signal Hill to reach this museum.
-With exhibits on everything from outer space to the ground below the museum, you’ll learn about every era in earth’s 4.5 billion year history.
+Head way back in time and discover St. John’s geological history carved in stone at the Johnson GEO Centre.
+Enjoy the walk to get there, with the museum sitting atop the 550 million-year-old rocks of Signal Hill.
+With exhibits on everything from outer space to the ground below the museum, you’ll learn about every era in Earth’s 4.5 billion-year history.

-Sitting on the shores of Quidi Vidi Lake, the village relies on the lake for its livelihood.
-A historic fishing village, Quidi Vidi still has plenty of fishing boats bobbing in its harbours.
+Sitting on the shores of Quidi Vidi Lake, the village looks to the lake for its livelihood.
+When your flight from Montréal to St. John’s lands, head to this historic fishing village to find plenty of fishing boats bobbing in its harbours.
 In the summer, sailboats join the fleet for the St. John’s regatta, if the rebellious maritime weather permits it.

-Lately, Quidi Vidi has been catching more than just cod.
+Quidi Vidi has been catching more than just cod as of late.
 Craftspeople and artists have been pulled towards the village by the draw of the Quidi Vidi Village Plantation.
-Acting as an arts incubator, this building is half workshop, half gift shop.
-Watch the artists working on their wares before picking up something to bring back to Montréal.
+This building acts as half workshop, half gift shop, so you can watch the artists get creative before picking up something to remember your trip to St. John’s.

-Outside of the studio, the walkable, winding streets of the village welcome wanderers.
-Between quaint houses, you’ll catch glimpses of the water, busy with fishermen.
+When you’re done in the studio, take to the village’s winding streets to enjoy Quidi Vidi’s sights.
+Direct your gaze between quaint houses, where you’ll catch glimpses of the water, busy with fishermen.

 On your travels, keep an eye out for Mallard Cottage.
 This precarious-looking 18th-century cottage is one of the oldest wooden buildings in North America.
-Having stood the test of time, Mallard Cottage is now a national historic site.
-While you’re in the cottage’s pub, get “screeched in”.
+Having stood the test of time, Mallard Cottage is now a National Historic Site.
+While you’re in the cottage pub, get “screeched in”.
 Lock lips with a (stuffed) cod before chasing it with a shot of screech (a local rum).
-After that, grab a pint and some pub fare to cleanse your palate before heading back to Montréal.
+After that, grab a pint and some pub fare to cleanse your palate before flying back to Montréal.

-If you want to see Newfoundland’s nature, without leaving the city, Pippy Park is an urban adventurer's oasis.
-About 3,400 acres of urban wilderness is just waiting to be explored in this park.
+Located within the city, Pippy Park is an urban adventurer's oasis.
+With 1,376 hectares of greenery, this urban wilderness is just waiting to be explored.

-Above the waters, the Memorial University of Newfoundland Botanical Garden is flourishing in Pippy Park.
-Even if you don’t have a green thumb, the colourful plants and creative landscaping are sure to grow on you.
+Back above surface, see the Memorial University of Newfoundland Botanical Garden flourish in Pippy Park.
+Even if you don’t have a green thumb, the colourful plants and creative landscaping will grow on you.